-Your first priority should be your safety and the safety of anyone else who may come into contact with the dead rat.
+Your priority should be your safety and the safety of anyone else who may come into contact with the dead rat.

 Before picking up the dead rat, I will wear the following:

-- Very strong disposable gloves
+- Robust disposable gloves

-It is important that you are safe when handling the dead rat.
+You must be safe when handling the dead rat.

 2. Get Equipment Ready